hshi/AFQMCLAB/README.md

 might need to move to `-openmp` (icpc) later.
 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Update metropolis code!
+And make the phaseless code to work.

   //TODO: Use flag -DOPENMPALL, -DOPENMP, -DOPENMPLAPACKBLAS

   //TODO: How to do a FCI in PySCF